LarsVonQualen/AngularCurrencyConverter/README.md

 ## OS X
 - Install Node from https://nodejs.org
   - Alternatively install the Node Version Manager from: https://github.com/creationix/nvm
+- OS X ships with a version of Ruby, but it is recommended to use Ruby Version Manager: https://rvm.io
 - Install Yo, CLI tool for running Yeoman generators
   - `npm install -g yo`
 - Install Grunt CLI, task runner used by Yo